tylerdak/stubborn/README.md

 ```

 A couple notes about this:
-- `setFolder` checks that your path is, in fact, a directory.
+- `setStubFolder` checks that your path is, in fact, a directory.
 Disable that behavior by setting the `safe` parameter to false.
-- Related static methods `resetFolder` and `folder` are available for you to, respectively:
+- Related static methods `resetStubFolder` and `stubFolder` are available for you to, respectively:
     - Set the stub folder to null, restoring standard `from` behavior
     - Get the current stub folder value
-- `setFolder` returns a boolean representing success/failure.
+- `setStubFolder` returns a boolean representing success/failure.
 If the path given is not a directory and $safe is set to true, it will return false.
 Otherwise, it returns the stubFolder value casted to a bool.

 <a name="stub_folder"></a>
-### Implicit Target Directory
+### Setting a Context Folder
+Similar to the Stub Folder option, Stubborn provides a Context Folder option.
+If you have something like a `src` directory where all of your stubs tend to go, you may provide the path to that directory as a parameter to `Stubborn::setContextFolder`.
+By doing so, you can remove that part of the path from

 <a name="contributors"></a>